-It’s amazing how one of the most important person in the world who lived more than 18 centuries ago had to deal with the same problems that we deal on a daily basis.
-It’s also amazing how he always tried to approach the problems not using his power, but as a good person.
-This book contains timeless lessons about how to live a good life with the advices that Marcus Aurelius continuously told himself.
+It’s amazing how one of the most important person in the world, who lived more than 18 centuries ago, had to deal with the same problems that we deal on a daily basis.
+Contains timeless lessons about how to live a good life with the advice that Marcus Aurelius continuously told himself.

 Realize that character needs training and discipline.

 Don’t waste time on nonsense, don’t give the small things more time than they deserve.

 Accept that the world is maintained by change.
 Nothing can exist without change; you can’t even eat without you changing your food.